Las Vegas Luxury Home Sales Hit Record Highs in 2026 — Las Vegas real estate

 Frequently Asked Questions

-Q: What is considered a luxury home in Las Vegas?
+What is considered a luxury home in Las Vegas?

 In the Las Vegas market, luxury homes are generally defined as properties priced at $1 million and above.
 Ultra-luxury starts at $3 million.
 Most luxury homes feature 3,000+ square feet, high-end finishes, pool, and location in a guard-gated community.

-Q: Which Las Vegas luxury community has the best resale value?
+Which Las Vegas luxury community has the best resale value?

-The Ridges in Summerlin has historically delivered the strongest resale value appreciation among Las Vegas luxury communities, driven by limited lot inventory, prestigious address recognition, and unobstructed Strip views.
+The Ridges in Summerlin has historically delivered the strongest resale value appreciation among Las Vegas luxury communities, driven by limited lot inventory, established address recognition, and unobstructed Strip views.
 MacDonald Highlands in Henderson is the fastest-appreciating luxury community right now, with 19.4% price growth over the past two years.

-Q: Do luxury homes in Las Vegas hold their value during downturns?
+Do luxury homes in Las Vegas hold their value during downturns?

 Luxury homes in Las Vegas experienced significant declines during the 2008-2012 correction but have since more than recovered.
 The current luxury market is fundamentally different, with more cash buyers, diversified buyer pools, and stronger underlying economic drivers.
 While no asset class is recession-proof, today's luxury segment is more resilient than in previous cycles.

-Q: Are there age-restricted luxury communities in Las Vegas?
+Are there age-restricted luxury communities in Las Vegas?

 Yes.
 Sun City Summerlin offers luxury homes in a 55+ setting, and Anthem Country Club in Henderson has a significant over-55 population.
-However, the most prestigious luxury communities like The Ridges and MacDonald Highlands are not age-restricted, welcoming buyers of all ages.
+However, the most established luxury communities like The Ridges and MacDonald Highlands are not age-restricted, welcoming buyers of all ages.

-Q: How long do luxury homes take to sell in Las Vegas?
+How long do luxury homes take to sell in Las Vegas?

 Luxury homes in Las Vegas have an average days-on-market of approximately 65 days, compared to 38 days for the overall market.
 Well-priced luxury properties in The Ridges and MacDonald Highlands can sell faster (30-45 days), while unique or very high-priced properties ($5M+) may take 90-180 days to find the right buyer.

-Q: What are closing costs on a luxury home in Las Vegas?
+What are closing costs on a luxury home in Las Vegas?

 Closing costs on a luxury home purchase in Las Vegas typically run 1.5% to 2.5% of the purchase price.
 On a $3 million home, expect approximately $45,000 to $75,000 in closing costs including title insurance, escrow fees, recording fees, and prorated property taxes.